Baruch College: Newman Vertical Campus

 After decades of renting space for classrooms, the college began constructing what is now the Newman Vertical Campus in 1998; the 17-story building was designed by Kohn Pedersen Fox.
 Named after businessman William Newman and inaugurated on August 27, 2001, the building is a 786,000 ft2, 17-floor building, which cost $327 million to erect.
 It is now home to the Zicklin School of Business and the Weissman School of Arts and Sciences (the Marxe School of Public and International Affairs is housed in the Field Building).
 It houses classrooms, faculty offices, additional computer labs for student use, along with the Athletic and Recreation Complex (ARC), Cafeteria, and Baruch Bookstore.
 The Newman Vertical Campus received the American Institute of Architects' highest award for an individual building in 2003.
 East 25th Street between Lexington and Third Avenue was renamed "Bernard Baruch Way", and the college now uses the Vertical Campus as its official address.

 Campus location

-The college is located between East 22nd and 25th Streets in Manhattan, along Lexington Avenue.
+The college is located between East 22nd and 25th Streets in Manhattan, along Lexington Avenue, near Madison Square Park.
 The campus is served by the following transportation: